crazcalm/oral-english/clips/ferris_bueller_sick.md

 Mom: Thank you Jeanie.
 You get to school.

 Sister: You're letting him stay home?!
-I can't beleive this.
+I can't believe this.
 If I was bleeding out my eyes, you guys would make me go to school.
 This is so unfair.

 Ferris: Jeanie.
 Please don't be upset with me.
 You have your health.
 Be thankful.
 Oh (in pain).

 Sister: That's it.
 I want out of this family.

 Ferris: I'm okay.
 I'll just sleep.
-Maybe I have an aspirian around noon.
+Maybe I have an aspirin around noon.

-Mom: Hey listen, I am showing some houses from that, that family from Vermont so I will be in the area.
+Mom: Hey listen, I am showing some houses to that, that family from Vermont so I will be in the area.
 Now, my office will know just where I am if you need me, okay?

-Ferris: 'kay
+Ferris: okay

-Mom: 'kay
+Mom: okay

-Dad:
+Dad: I'll check on you too pal.

+Ferris: Its, its nice to know that I have such loving, caring parents.
+You're both very special people.

+Mom: You get better pumpkin

+ferris: okay pumpkin

+Dad:I'll be home at 6 sharp.
+If you need anything, call.

+Mom: We love you sweety.

+Ferris: I love you too

+Dad: Call if you need us.

+Ferris: They bought it!

+##Words
+- honey
+- fever
+- Papa
+- clammy
+- ick
+- fruitful
+- junior
+- unfair
+- upset
+- aspirin
+- Vermont
+- pal
+- loving
+- caring
+- special
+- pumpkin
+- sweety

+## Phrases
+- What's the matter? ~ What's wrong?
+- For Christ sake
+- Doesn't feel well
+- Yea right
+- Dry that on out, you can fertilize the lawn
+- Bite the big one
+- I want out
+- be in the area
+- Check in on
+- 6 sharp
+- They bought it